 To battle the stigmatization of periods and show her sons how to be good friends, mom Tara Epple Ahrens encourages them to carry pads and tampons for their peers.

 Editor's Note: This article was originally published on January 21, 2021.

-Mother to two sons, Tara Epple Ahrens, is battling gender roles and menstruation taboo.
-When she posted a photo online of her teenage boys Elijah and Micah accompanying her and their younger sister back-to-school shopping for her first bra, people were shocked.
+Tara Epple Ahrens is battling gender roles and menstruation taboo.
+When she posted a photo online of her two teenage boys Elijah and Micah accompanying their younger sister and her back-to-school shopping for her daughter's first bra, people were shocked.
 Many believed that the mom had simply gone too far, while others expressed how they wish their moms had done the same.
 Ahrens took things one step further by sharing that she in fact provides her two boys with "emergency" pads and tampons so that their friends are never caught in a tough spot.
 In an article for CafeMom, she expressed why she believes her sons will be better men for taking an interest in what is usually relegated as "women's issues."

 Let's all make conscious efforts to not make periods seem like such a taboo.
 The pain and discomfort it comes with is enough trouble for us to have to add feeling ashamed to it.
 We deserve peace.
 Ah ahn!— Hafeezah. (@i_am_feezah) January 16, 2021

 She wrote the article following the uproar on social media about her parenting techniques; some people believed young boys did not need to learn about menstruation.
 Therefore, Ahrens wrote, "One thing is clear: Menstruation is still a major gender taboo that we have not let go of, but I’m doing my best to raise men who see past it."
 She shared what it was like to educate her sons about periods, explaining to them that "bleed-throughs happen" and "kindness and understanding from any person" can go a long way.